jdh4/python-gpu/README.md

 # Rapids

+Be aware of the [Rapids](https://rapids.ai/) GPU libraries by NVIDIA for analytics and machine learning using conventional models.
+Rapids is something like pandas, Scikit-learn and NetworkX (and more) running on GPUs.

 # PyTorch and TensorFlow

 See the [Intro to GPU Computing](https://github.com/PrincetonUniversity/gpu_programming_intro) repo for PyTorch and TensorFlow examples.
 For installation directions and more, see our [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) and [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) knowledge base pages.